eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/M1/dsp.profile.md

 catalog.
 The `CredentialsSupported` object contains the following properties:

 - `types`: REQUIRED.
 An array of verifiable credential type strings the credential corresponds to
-- `bindingMethods`: REQUIRED.
-Array of strings that identify how the credential is bound to the identifier of the credential holder.
+- `bindingMethod`: REQUIRED.
+String that identifies how the credential is bound to the identifier of the credential holder.
 - `cryptographicSuites` REQUIRED.
 An array of strings that identify the cryptographic suites supported for verifying proofs.
 Values should either use those defined